 Here’s the process.
 Take your pen and start noting things that don’t seem:

 Ask yourself, “Why doesn’t this sound impressive?”
-“Why doesn’t this feel clear?”
+“How could it be clearer?”

 Write down your thoughts.

 1: Take a 24-Hour Break

 Breaks have this transformative effect.
 What might seem confusing or unclear today can make sense tomorrow.
 So my advice is to stop the work and revisit it the next day.
 If on the next day the questions still feel relevant this is good news because it means we’re about to find answers that will make our sales pitch more persuasive.

 2: Do Google Searches